Two siblings credit their strong roots in Bay County for their ability to grow into statewide roles.

 When he is back in Michigan, Mitchell said he stays in the family home.
 He and Mallory said they both consider Bay City home and always will.
 “We also recognize how much this community has given to us, which emboldens us to give back to the community.”
 They also hope their experiences will give other young people the sense that Bay City has a lot to offer.

-“People are anchored to communities where they know they’re going to be able to provide for their families,” says Mitchell.
+“People are anchored to communities where they know they’re going to be able to provide for their families,” said Mitchell.

 “There’s a lot of great things that are happening in Bay City and that’s a testament to the community.
 The traditions that we have and also looking forward to new things that are happening as well, but we’ve got to constantly come up with new things if we have an interest in attracting particularly younger folks.
 We need to have a keen eye on what will interest them, too.”